Catalysing youth-driven action for safer cities.

 Envigado

 With Colombia’s youth population projected to peak in 2030 at 8.8 million, there is a growing national interest in creating avenues for youth engagement in political and civic matters.
-In alignment with this agenda, our local partner Fundación Mi Sangre, in collaboration with ICLEI South America, will engage local young people with experience in community volunteering and advocacy to strengthen their capacity to catalyse change.
+In alignment with this agenda, our local partner Fundación Mi Sangre, engages local young people with experience in community volunteering and advocacy to strengthen their capacity to catalyse change.

 ECUADOR